avo-hq/db_config/README.md

 The gem provides specific error classes:

-- `DBConfig::NotFoundError`: Raised when trying to access a non-existent configuration key
+- `DBConfig::NotFoundError`: Raised when trying to access a non-existent configuration key without a default value

 ```ruby
 begin